 What, then, of the trouble it may cause?
 What of the violence it may do to truths that we know and beliefs that we hold?
-Those may seem to rest firm, but they are merely all she has written so far—I, Henrietta, for example, one of an infinite number of fictions that live.
+Those may seem to rest firm, but are merely fictions that live among us.
 Things change.
-Pages that we create may resonate, continuing to apply their words, illustrations, and spaces between, but they do so only for a while.
-We forget about them and we move on, to travel other paths.
+For instance, pages that I create may continue to resonate, applying their words, illustrations, and spaces between, but they do so only for a while.
+Soon, whoever reads them forgets about them and moves on, to travel other paths.

 * * *

-Many technological advances, when new, may seem to threaten us.
-However magical and useful they are, we regard them with ambivalence at best.
-Such novelties settle in, however.
-No matter how problematic they have seemed, we become accustomed to them.
-We adapt to our changing fortunes.
-We adjust our attitudes.
-We end up feeling that matters have not worsened, and may even have improved.
-We attain our usual happiness and satisfaction, and we retain our usual lacks thereof.
+Some technological advances, when new, may seem to threaten us.
+However magical and useful they are in some respects, we regard them with ambivalence, at best.
+They settle in, however.
+No matter how problematic they may have seemed, we become accustomed to them.
+We adapt to them, adjust our attitudes.
+We end up feeling that matters have not worsened, may even have improved.

-To Vassal, such is perfection, or it might as well be.
-And so it will be with his device.
+So it will be with Vassal’s device.
 What he is delivering does not foreshadow the end of the world, or even of our civilization or species.
-It is not bringing a severe epidemic or change of climate.
+It is not bringing a severe epidemic or radical change of climate.
 He has not sent some mass of interplanetary stone, big as a mountain, to plow into the Earth at tens of thousands of miles per hour and obliterate us all.
-Throughout the billions of years of our universe’s ramble, good enough has always come our way.
+During the billions of years of our universe’s ramble, good enough has always come our way.
 For us, that’s life.
-We cannot be sure that will continue, but we can reasonably expect it to.
+We cannot be sure that will continue, of course, but we can reasonably expect it to.

 * * *

 We live in unresolved motion, amid flow and flux.
 Uncertain, ever in need, we look forward because we must.
 We look forward with hope.
 We can know only as much meaning and direction as our hope allows.
-Hope, change, direction, purpose—all describe facets of the same dynamic, our essential conceit, our moving toward our objectives.
-Without that dynamic we would not exist, and absent that dynamic we do not exist.
+Hope, change, direction, purpose, intention, desire, hunger, ambition—all describe facets of the same dynamic, our essential creaturely conceit, moving toward objectives.
+Without that dynamic, we would not exist.
+Absent that dynamic, we do not exist.

-So Vassal observes, a perspective of his that few people are familiar with, and one that informs everything he thinks and does.
-In his experience, all things that we are aware of are separate things, also one thing, and also do not exist at all.
-In his view, all forms are at once material, immaterial, and formless.
-That includes matter of all kinds, as well as our thoughts, ideas, beliefs, feelings, sensations, intuitions, and other perceptions.
-Each entangles every other in a manner as spooky as quantum duplicity.
+So Vassal observes, a perspective of his that informs everything he thinks and does.
+In his experience, all things that we are aware of are separate things, as we recognize, but also one thing, and also do not exist at all.
+In his view, all forms are at once material, immaterial, and formless, utterly beyond our ken.
+That includes matter of all kinds, as well as our thoughts, ideas, beliefs, feelings, sensations, intuitions, imaginings, and other perceptions.
+Each entangles every other in a singular manner as spooky as quantum duplicity.
 Each arises in our awareness like every other, resembles and reflects every other, and contrasts with and defines every other.
-Each—arising, resembling, reflecting, contrasting, defining—changes at every moment, resolving but never fully resolved.
-In that regard, each serves an identical purpose for us, and possesses identical meaning.
-Each, though unique and distinct, is every other.
+Each—arising, resembling, reflecting, contrasting, defining—changing at every moment, resolving but never fully resolved.
+In that regard, each serves an identical purpose for us, and possesses identical meaning; each, though unique and distinct, is every other.

 In his view, our points of awareness are buzzy bundles that wink in and out of existence.
-They come one after another, as different as can be, with incalculable spaces between them.
-At the same time, they come many at once, simultaneously disparate and comparable.
-Also, notwithstanding all difference among and between them, they come all at once—pure, simple, transparent, infinite.
-They are unitary and coherent while also immeasurably complex and incomprehensible.
-And they are absent, an absence without limit or significance.
+They come one after another, as different as can be.
+At the same time, they come many at once, simultaneously disparate and identical.
+Notwithstanding all difference among and between them, they come as one—pure, simple, infinite; unitary and coherent while also immeasurably complex and incomprehensible.
+And they are also entirely absent, an absence without dimension or significance.
 They exist for us and also do not exist.
 They do not and cannot add up, either to one thing or to more than one.

 than an instant